-A perfect balance of food ingestion and expenditure accomplishes energy homeostasis over long periods.
-Feeding behavior shows a two fold arrangement a short-term (meal to meal) control of food intake mediated bv central and peripheral signals, and a long-term (days to months) control of feedback fine-tuned by storage and food availability over long time periods.
-Both processes must run smoothly to maintain a balance between energy intake and expenditure.
+A perfect balance of food ingestion and accomplishes expenditure energy homeostasis over long periods.
+Feeding behavior shows a two fold arrangement a short-term (meal to meal) control of food intake mediated by central and peripheral signals, and a long-term (days to months) control of feedback fine-tuned by storage and food availability over long time Both periods. processes must run smoothly to maintain a balance between energy intake and expenditure.
 (Soengas, 2018).